rcos/rcos-handbook/docs/overview/one_page.md

 At a minimum a mentor is **required** to host at least one workshop.

-## Additional grading items for CSCI-4710

-CSCI-4710 is intended to provide additional learning activities for students who have significant previous RCOS experience.
-The grading rubric remains the same with distribution of points into categories, however, the Presentations and Outreach, Status Updates, and Open Source Contributions components will be adjusted as follows:
-Presentations and Outreach: In addition to participating in the group presentation (currently at an end-of-the-semester)

-- Poster Session: Project Leads will be required to do an oral presentation of their project during the semester, typically during the last class of the semester.
-This will count as 2/3rds of the presentation grade.

-- Status Updates: For students in CSCI-4710, their status updates will be expected to talk about both personal and project status.
-To receive full points, the student will need to demonstrate knowledge of project status along with personal status and contributions.

-- Open Source Contributions: Project Leadership is a significant part of an open-source project and must be demonstrated to be successful in CSCI-4710.
-Students in CSCI-4710 will be required to meet periodically (bi-weekly?) with one or more instructors to discuss their project.
-Additionally, student contributions will be more heavily scruntinized for quality expected of a project leader, and for evidence of project leadership activity such as creation of issues, and comments/merging/review/testing of pull requests.

 ### 50% - Open Source Contributions & RCOS Community Service